 Did you get a tax refund this year?
 Receiving that lump-sum payment from Uncle Sam may seem like a good thing.
 But it actually means that you've loaned the government money without earning any interest.

 Adjust your tax withholding.
-This is especially important in light of the new tax laws that take effect for 2018 tax returns including new tax brackets, a larger standard deduction, and modifications and eliminations of some popular tax breaks.
-You can use our tax-withholding calculator to see how much you can fatten your paycheck by making adjustments on your Form W-4 with your employer.
+This is especially important in light of the 2017 tax laws that took effect for 2018 tax returns including new tax brackets, a larger standard deduction, and modifications and eliminations of some popular tax breaks.
+You can use our tax-withholding calculator to see how much you can try to fatten your paycheck by making adjustments on your Form W-4 with your employer.
 Once you do, the extra money, which can be invested in stocks or deposited in an interest-bearing account, should start showing up in your next paycheck.

 Not surprisingly, money matters to the rich.
 Indeed, 97% of the wealthy individuals surveyed by U.S. Trust list their own financial security as a top motivation for building their wealth in the first place.
 That’s closely followed by the ability to afford a desired lifestyle (91%) and the financial security of family (84%).